cvghivebrain/s1-256kB/README.md

   * Replacing stock compression with mdcomp.
   * Kosinski compression replaces Nemesis compression where possible.
   * Graphics that only appear in one zone are consolidated into the main level graphics.
-  * Compressed animated graphics by storing it in RAM (much like the flowers from the ending sequence).
+  * Compressed animated graphics by storing them in RAM (much like the flowers from the ending sequence).

 ## Progress